 Leeds

-All other listed facilities are 300 metres away, below Leeds Lock, and are for the use of all boaters.
+Due to the current closure of the customer service facility there is a temporary Elsan disposal facility in the bin store room currently for mooring agreement users to use.
 There is no vehicle access or parking at this site.
 The nearest car park is approximately 250 metres away, opposite the Royal Armouries.

 Access to the pontoons is through a small two bar gate which requires a standard CRT key.